vmware-archive/clarity/src/schematics/README.md

 Start by running `npm run build` to build the whole project.
 Then `cd dist/clr-angular` and run `npm link`.
 This will link this build directory to global node modules for schematics to leverage.

-Now, as you make changes run `npm run build:schematics` to build just the schematics.
+Now, as you make changes run `npm run schematics:build` to build just the schematics.

 Finally, in your new CLI project you can run `schematics @clr/angular:ng-add` to execute the schematic.